 After studying Ceramics at Art school I worked as Marianne de Trey’s workshop assistant at Shinners bridge Pottery,then set up my first pottery in West Devon

 It is here that I started to write and illustrate my diaries, at first to inform my pottery and then as work in their own right.
-This book has been compiled from these diaries.
-These are some of the encounters, written or drawn, all captured with my pencils, paint or words, that nourish me and always have.

 I have been lucky to travel to wild places in this country and abroad and in each landscape, urban or wild, I see nature arrive and survive.
 It’s that incredible spirit of survival that has always inspired my work and fuelled my sense of adventure.